-Abstract.-We report a nest defensive behavior presented by a male Physalaemus atlanticus during the species' reproductive season.
+Abstract.- We report a nest defensive behavior presented by a male of Physalaemus atlanticus during the species reproductive season.
 This is the first observation of active nest defensive behavior on genus Physalaemus.
-Future studies should explore how frequent this parental care behavior is displayed in this species and what the relavance of male defensive behavior is for clutch survival and fitness.
+Future studies should explore how frequent this parental care behavior is displayed in this species and what is the relevance of male defensive behavior to clutch survival and fitness.